OIDC Provider, applications and user flows

 Authentication

-You can select a configured identity provider, a continuity strategy, or Authentication service extension.
+Select how users authenticate for this flow.
+Options include a configured identity provider, a continuity strategy, or an authentication service extension.

 Authorization